-Live simply & breathe easy on Canada’s Atlantic coast
+Live simply and breathe easy on Canada’s Atlantic coast

 Filled more with ocean breezes than people, the Atlantic Provinces of Canada create an outdoor paradise in which you can unwind and bask in the fresh air, lush greenery, and open waters.
 You can spend weeks visiting the numerous cities and historical destinations that populate the coastline.
 To point you in the right direction, here’s a roadmap for those looking to break away on Canada’s Atlantic coast.